choi2606/flutter-demo/README.md

-# / Flutter Admin Demo
+# Flutter + Firebase Admin Demo User Manager

 A new Flutter project.